Download technical descriptions of OneSpin products and apps

 OneSpin® 360 DV-Verify™

-OneSpin 360 DV-Verify extends the DV- Inspect platform with coverage-driven Assertion-Based Verification (ABV).
-Many entry-level formal apps allow for assertion generation for specific problems without a need for deep formal knowledge.
-For AMBATM protocols, formal VIPs allow for exhaustive verification of all protocol rules, including providing the needed protocol constraints and interesting cover points.
-For register maps specified in formats such as IP-XACTTM, the Register Checking App 3(CSR) automates the exhaustive verification that the RTL correctly implements the specified register map.
-Data transport verification for blocks like FIFOs or bus bridges can be highly automated with the Scoreboard App, exhaustively finding any corruption in the data stream efficiently.
-A Connectivity App allows for fast chip-level connectivity analysis and X-propagation issues can be automatically examined with the X-Prop App.
-A generic Verification Planning Integration App allows to integrate the formal assertion results with verification planning tools, enabling a single verification plan for formal and simulation-based verification.
+OneSpin 360 DV-Verify adds coverage-driven assertion-based verification (ABV) to the DVInspect platform.
+It includes many entry-level formal apps that provide assertion generation for specific problems without a need for deep formal knowledge.
+For AMBATM protocols, formal VIPs allow for exhaustive verification of all protocol rules, including providing needed protocol constraints and interesting cover points.
+For register maps specified in formats such as IP-XACTTM, the CSR App exhaustive verifies that the RTL correctly implements the specified map.
+Data transport verification for blocks such as FIFOs or bus bridges can be highly automated with the Scoreboard App, efficiently finding any corruption in the data stream.
+The Connectivity App allows for fast chip-level connectivity analysis, and X-propagation issues can be automatically examined with the X-Prop App.
+The Verification Planning Integration App supports integration of the formal assertion results with verification planning tools, enabling a single verification plan for formal and simulationbased verification.
+The Verification Coverage Integration App supports combining metrics from formal and simulation.

 OneSpin® 360 DV Verification Planning Integration App

-In a systematic verification flow, requirements tracking and coverage plays an indispensable role.
-Generally, this starts from requirements specification, where individual requirements are broken down into features, implementations, verification goals and metrics.
-In order to achieve these goals, verification engineers are taking different approaches, like writing testbenches for simulation environment or properties for assertion- basedformalverification.
-For each approach taken, to keep track of what requirements have been met users are generating coverage databases from simulation and formal environments.
-Because these are coming from different vendors, the big challenge is how can these coverage databases can be merged into one and to annotate the results into existing verification plans.
+In a systematic verification flow, requirements tracking and coverage play an indispensable role.
+Generally, this starts from requirements specification, where individual requirements are broken down into features, implementations, verification goals, and metrics.
+To achieve these goals, verification engineers take different approaches, such as writing testbenches for simulation or properties for assertion-based formal verification.
+Users generate coverage databases from simulation and formal environments to keep track of what requirements have been met.
+Because these metrics come from different vendors, the big challenge is how to merge these coverage databases into one and how to annotate the results into existing verification plans.
+OneSpin’s Verification Planning (VPI) App provides the solution.

-OneSpin® 360 EC-FPGA™ is an automatic sequential equivalence checker that prevents field programmable gate array (FPGA) design flows from introducing synthesis, place-and-route and other implementation errors.
+OneSpin 360 EC-FPGA is an automatic sequential equivalence checker that prevents field programmable gate array (FPGA) design flows from introducing synthesis, place-and-route and other implementation errors.
 Safety standards require rigorous verification before production to minimize the risk of failures in the field.
-With the most advanced formal technology, EC-FPGA detects corner-case design flow bugs with a process that is orders of magnitude more efficient and rigorous than gate-level simulation.
-With this TÜV-SÜD certified Tool Qualification Kit (TQK), users can deploy EC-FPGA seamlessly in their safety-critical flow to achieve a new level of productivity and standard compliance, without additional qualification effort.
+With the most advanced formal technology, EC-FPGA detects corner-case design-flow bugs with a process that is orders of magnitude more efficient and rigorous than gate-level simulation.
+With this TÜV SÜD certified Tool Qualification Kit (TQK), users can deploy EC-FPGA seamlessly in their safety-critical flow to achieve a new level of productivity and standard compliance, without additional qualification effort.

 OneSpin® 360 EC-FPGA™

-OneSpin’s Fault Injection App (FIA) automates the definition and handling of fault injection scenarios, removing the need for ad hoc verification flows or environments, thereby cutting on engineering effort and promoting reusability across projects and teams.
+OneSpin’s Fault Injection Automation (FIA) App automates the definition and handling of fault injection scenarios.
+This removes the need for ad hoc verification flows or environments, thereby reducing engineering effort and promoting reusability across projects and teams.
+The FIA App provides a simple and flexible interface to define any fault scenario, starting with the signals that shall be considered as candidates for fault injection, with no need to change the design or go through code-instrumentation steps.

 OneSpin’s Quantify measures the quality of a formal verification test bench.
 It provides precise, actionable information on what parts of the design-under-test (DUT) are verified, and it highlights RTL code that could still hide bugs.
 Additionally, Quantify reveals potential issues in the test bench that might corrupt metrics and give a false sense of confidence.